Weddings Near Victoria

 Where do guests stay?

 Sixteen guests sleep on-site across the 6-bedroom Lakeside House (sleeps 14) and the 2-bedroom Cottage (sleeps 4).
 The couple typically takes the cottage for privacy; the bridal party and parents get the Lakeside House.
 Another 34 guests stay at our partner property 10 minutes up the road, which we book and manage for you.
-That puts up to 50 guests within a short drive of the ceremony site, which means no expensive hotel blocks in Victoria and no designated drivers navigating the Malahat at midnight.
+That puts up to 50 guests within a short drive of the ceremony — no expensive hotel blocks in Victoria and no designated drivers navigating the Malahat at midnight.

 Getting here from the airport